richardjorne/MIPS_Wordle/README.md

 # MIPS_Wordle
 A wordle game in MIPS.
-Feel free to take as an reference!
+Feel free to take as a reference!

 Copying directly is NOT allowed.
 ---